envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 ### W﻿hat are SPIFFS??

 S﻿PIFFS stands for Serial Peripheral Interface Flash File System.
-Essentially this system can store and create simple files directly on the microcontroller by using a flash chip.
-Files such as .txt can be easily uploaded and edited onboard.
-This allows us to write in direct HTML language on a .txt file
+Essentially this system can store and create simple files directly on the microcontroller by using an onboard flash chip.
+Files such as .txt can be easily uploaded using the Arduino IDE and edited onboard.
+This allows us to write in direct HTML language on a .txt file and upload it to the web page client.

+### Why do we need to use SPIFFS when we can just client.print() everything?

+The main reason we need to use SPIFFS is because we need to create a dynamic log of our data so that every time the IR beam is broken, a new row of data is added to our table and stays there permanently.
+This cannot be done easily using just client.print().
+It also allows us to concatenate our code into easy to edit .txt files.

 ## Putting it All Together